awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-events-container-state-change.md

 # AWS Elemental MediaStore Container State Change Event<a name="monitoring-cloudwatch-events-container-state-change"></a>

 This event is published when a container’s state has changed \(when a container has been added or deleted\)\.
-For information on subscribing to this event, see [Amazon CloudWatch](https://docs.aws.amazon.com/cloudwatch/)\.
+For information about subscribing to this event, see [Amazon CloudWatch](https://docs.aws.amazon.com/cloudwatch/)\.

 **Container Created**